frankliu197/Git-tutorial/GIT.md

  1 file changed, 2 insertions(+)
  create mode 100644 subtraction.txt
 ```
-The <code>--amend</code> modification saves your work in the same way a normal commit would, but using <code>--amend</code> provides several benifits.
+The <code>--amend</code> modification saves your work in the same way a normal commit would, but provides several benefits over a normal commit.
 <img src="amend graph.png" alt="--amend commit vs a normal commit">
 While commits "Coded addition.txt" and "Coded subtraction.txt" represent the same state of code, using <code>--amend</code> will reduce the complexity of the commit graph.
 This allows for more efficient git operations as you will see in the future.